hmuchalski/OChem/syllabus-ay21-22-su.md

 This gets you into a *feedback loop*, a conversation between you and me about your work, that continues until your work meets the standards (or we reach the end of the semester).
 In light of the principles outlined above, in this course:

-* *there are no points on your work* except for Daily Preps and the final exam.
-(Daily Prep is recorded 0 or 1 but that's not a point, that's a "yes/no" label.);
+* *there are no points on your work* except for the final exam.
+(Daily Preps use 0 or 1 but that's not a point, that's a label.);
 * *there is also no partial credit* awarded on your work, because there's no points; and
 * students can *revise and resubmit almost any piece of work*, several times over if needed, using the feedback at each stage to improve and grow.